Knives Out 3: What We Know About The Sequel So Far And How Long It Could Take

 (Image credit: Lionsgate)

-Over the course of the past five years, Rian Johnson has gone from being the director behind one of the most divisive Star Wars movies to the beloved creator of the next great murder mystery comedy franchise with Knives Out.
-And, even though the second of hopefully many adventures of Daniel Craig’s Detective Benoit Blanc – the upcoming Glass Onion: A Knives Out Mystery – has yet to made available on Netflix (the movie did have a brief theatrical release), it’s safe to say that fans of Johnson’s dark comedies, and whodunits in general, are eager to see what the future holds for the property.
+Over the course of the past decade, Rian Johnson has gone from being the director behind one of the most divisive Star Wars movies to the beloved creator of the next great murder mystery comedy franchise with Knives Out.
+It’s safe to say that fans of Johnson’s dark comedies, and whodunits in general, are eager to see what the future holds for the property.

-Knives Out 3 Will Eventually Premiere On Netflix
+What Is The Knives Out 3 Premiere Date?

 Daniel Craig in Glass Onion